kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 As an exercise, try calculating the large batch speed for a 52B on 4xGPUs at batch size 256.
 The compute should be about 21ms and comms should be about 2ms.

 Also note here, that we don't want the comms to be greater than the compute!
 In these calculations I summed the comms and compute time, but logically there is no reason they can't be partially run in parallel (though it's hard).

-These numbers still land quite close to what should be acquired in practice, and lean towards being an optimal compute case, as it assumes optimal hardware usage and good fusing, plus we didn't factor in a lot of compute like softmaxes, attention and positional encoding.
+These numbers still land quite close to what should be acquired in practice, and lean towards being an optimal compute case, as it assumes optimal hardware usage, doesn't factor in softmaxes, assumes zero comms latency and ignores many other smaller factors.
 I'd be surprised if someone had an inferencing setup that resulted in numbers lower than what this math comes up with given some core setup details (like int8 would call for different math).

 ### batch sizes
 In the previous section, we have two calculations for when something memory bandwidth bound versus flops bound.
 To figure out which is at play we can compare these numbers;